Strategic Advisors for Sydney Development Sites

 Our Story

-Chem Property was founded by Chaim Lieder and Emile McKenna, combining expertise across architecture, planning, and development finance to deliver a smarter, more strategic approach to development site advisory and acquisition.
+Chem Property is a Sydney-based development site advisory firm founded by Chaim Lieder and Emile McKenna.
+The firm combines expertise in architecture, planning, and development finance to deliver a more strategic and technically backed approach to development site transactions, vendor advisory, and site amalgamation across Greater Sydney.

 Our experience working with Sydney's leading developers on site acquisitions, and advising landowners and ownership groups on development sales, gives us a unique perspective on how transactions are assessed, structured, and negotiated from both sides of the table.